About the library

 - Debts that have been sent to the borrower by invoice should always be paid against that invoice.

-- The fee for a book not returned or damaged is a predetermined amount.
-For interlibrary loans lending library’s regulations apply.
+- The fee for a book not returned or damaged is a predetermined amount, that includes interlibrary loans.

 - All visitors are welcome to use the library's electronic media, such as databases and e-journals.